WFNZ-FM

-WFNZ-FM (92.7 MHz) is a sports radio station in Charlotte, North Carolina owned and operated by Radio One.
-The station's studios are located at 1 Julian Price Place just off Morehead Street in Charlotte.
-The transmitter site is in Charlotte's Newell South neighborhood.
+WFNZ-FM (92.7 MHz) is a sports radio station in Charlotte, North Carolina, owned and operated by Radio One.
+The station's studios are located at 1 Julian Price Place just off Morehead Street in Charlotte, and its transmitter site is in Charlotte's Newell South neighborhood.

-WFNZ-FM is the Charlotte affiliate of CBS Sports Radio, carrying network programming on nights and weekends.
+WFNZ-FM is the Charlotte affiliate of ESPN Radio, carrying network programming on nights and weekends.
 It airs local sports hosts weekdays from 6 a.m. to 7 p.m.
-WFNZ serves as the flagship station for the NBA'S Charlotte Hornets and Major League Soccer's Charlotte FC.
+WFNZ serves as the flagship station for the NBA's Charlotte Hornets and Major League Soccer's Charlotte FC.
 Whenever there is a conflict, Charlotte FC matches air on sister stations WBT AM-FM.

 History

 The station signed on as WCCJ in late January 1995 with a commercial-free free-form rock format.
 Due to low advertising rates, in June 1995, the station changed to smooth jazz, and would flip again to rhythmic oldies as "92.7 the Jam" on August 22, 1999.

 As a result of the decline of rhythmic oldies nationally, on April 2, 2001, WCCJ flipped to mainstream urban as Hot 92.7, with new call letters WCHH, taking on urban/hip hop station WPEG.
 It did well in the ratings at first, knocking heritage station WPEG down to 6th place in the market, but later declined, so it was flipped to urban AC on January 21, 2004, as "Q92.7", along with a call letter change to WQNC.
 WQNC took over Tom Joyner's show from longer standing urban AC rival WBAV-FM soon after that.
 WBAV subsequently answered back by signing on as an affiliate for a new syndicated show hosted by Joyner's rival, Steve Harvey.

-On May 15, 2008, WQNC added two talk shows: the New York City based "Keeping It Real with Rev. Al Sharpton," and the "Warren Ballentine Show."
+On May 15, 2008, WQNC added two talk shows: the New York City based "Keeping It Real with Rev. Al Sharpton", and the "Warren Ballentine Show".

 In October 2009, WQNC rebranded as "My 92.7", changed to a more contemporary format, dropping the talk show hosts other than Joyner, and adding energetic music from such artists as Usher, Patti LaBelle and Whitney Houston.
 The slogan was "R&B from the 80s, 90s, and Now", although some 70s disco/soul/R&B songs remained on the playlist.

 On August 31, 2011, Radio One announced its intention to sell off their Charlotte stations to Davis Broadcasting, but in April 2012, the deal fell through, and Radio One decided to keep the stations.